benfrick/docs-portfolio/src/doc/commerce/checkout/use_checkout.md

 ### Error Handling: Which JSON Field Had The Error?

-In error responses from APIs, Nike uses the <a href="https://tools.ietf.org/html/rfc6901" target="_blank">JSON Pointer</a> standard to indicate which field of the request JSON had the error.
+In error responses from APIs, Nike uses the [JSON Pointer](https://tools.ietf.org/html/rfc6901){:target="blank"} standard to indicate which field of the request JSON had the error.

 However, not all Checkout APIs are the same in this regard.
 This is due to some APIs having been built before Nike decided to use JSON Pointer standard.